Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 Soon you can retake the Online GMAT (Sept.
 9)

+Various pandemic-related adjustments to services are being done with the GMAT.
 Starting later this month, you will have the option to retake the Online GMAT exam from home, reports P&Q. When it debuted in late April, GMAC (the organization that administers the exam) would only allow students to sit for the at-home exam once (now, it’s a total of two times).
 By contrast, the GRE online exam allows students to take the test from home up to five times in 12 months.

 HBS allows apps without test scores for select applicants (Aug.
 11)